Read This First

 Prompt 1: As available knowledge increases in both complexity and degree of abstraction, will the human mind be able to keep pace?

-The central claim is this: As the available knowledge in the world grows in complexity and degree of abstraction, there are several factors to consider regarding the human mind’s ability to keep pace.
+In plain terms: As the available knowledge in the world grows in complexity and degree of abstraction, there are several factors to consider regarding the human mind’s ability to keep pace.

 Human cognitive capacity is finite.
 The brain can process only a certain amount of information at any given time.
 As knowledge expands, the challenge will be to manage and synthesize information effectively.